Josef Fransson

 Josef Fransson (born 25 September 1978) is a Swedish politician who has served as an MP in the Riksdag for the Sweden Democrats party since 2010.

-Fransson graduated from Örebro University from 2003 with a degree in engineering.
+Fransson graduated from Örebro University in 2003 with a degree in engineering.
 In 2010, Fransson was elected to parliament for the Malmö constituency.
 In the Riksdag, he has served as a member of the committees on Environment and Agriculture and traffic.